This article has links to products and services we love, which we may make commission from.

 Let’s Do It Vows

-I figured that if they were happy to wed the LGBQT+ community then they’d be liberal and cool, like us!
+I figured that if they were happy to wed the LGBQT+ community, then they’d be liberal, like us!

-I emailed Sarah to enquire about the rules for Brits marrying in Texas, using her own initiative, she made all the relevant enquires for us, I knew she was a keeper!
-Sarah also sent me a picture of herself and family dressed up at Hallowe’en and that sealed the deal for me!
+I emailed Sarah to enquire about the rules for Brits marrying in Texas, using her initiative, she made all the relevant enquires for us; I knew she was a keeper!
+Sarah also sent me a picture of herself and her family dressed up at Hallowe’en, which sealed the deal for me!
 Sarah offered some ideas for free venues…

 Our Austin Wedding Venue